rticommunity/rticonnextdds-examples/examples/custom_flow_controller/README.txt

 Example Description
 -------------------
-This example shows how to create a custom flow controllers to manage a asynchronous publisher.
+This example shows how to create a custom flow controllers to manage an asynchronous publisher.

 In the 'Asynchronous Publishing' example we showed how asynchronous